alex-alex/ASAttributedLabelNode/README.md

 ASAttributedLabelNode
 =====================

 Draw NSAttributedString in SpriteKit.
-Compatible only with iOS.
+Currently compatible only with iOS.

 Screenshot
 ----------